 Myth: Medicare funding will pay my bill for nursing home care and services.

 Fact: Medicare only pays for a small amount of nursing home care.
 In most cases, Medicare covers the first 20 days in a "skilled nursing facility," as long as other conditions are met.
 Beyond this, a portion of the cost of nursing home care will be covered for up to 80 additional days.
 At the end of Medicare coverage, another source is required - private insurance, out-of-pocket, etc.

 Myth: Refusing medical treatment is cause for eviction from a nursing home.

 Fact: Any individual, including a nursing home resident, has the right of refusal of medical treatment without penalty.

-For more information on these myths and other important nursing home facts, contact your Maryland nursing home abuse attorney.
+For more information on these myths and other important nursing home facts, contact your Silver Spring nursing home abuse attorney.